Robert-M-Lucas/h-mail/docs/generated/routes/native/is_whitelisted/IsWhitelistedResponseAuthed.md

 > Defined in [is_whitelisted.rs](../../../../../interface/src/interface/routes/native/is_whitelisted.rs)

 ## Description
-Returns whether this authenticated user is whitelisted by the recipient (and pow policy if not)
+Returns whether this authenticated user is whitelisted by the recipient (and their POW policy if not)

 ## Schema